 B. Meal Periods.
-All employees shall be granted an on-duty, paid thirty (30) minute meal periods during each work shift.
+All employees shall be granted an on-duty, paid meal period during each work shift.
 Those meal periods shall be as near the middle of the shift as possible.
 Employees are expected to take only a minimal amount of time for the purpose to eat a meal and only when work allows.
 Such meal period shall not exceed 20 minutes.
-Meal periods themselves shall be without pay and shall be at the job site or in close proximity (no more than two (2) miles away from the job site); however, the supervisor can grant exceptions to this rule concerning length of time and proximity to the worksite.
-If for any reason a meal period is shortened and/or canceled and an employee is required to perform work, that time will be credited to the employee's hours of work for that week.
-The public works director or designee may reschedule meal periods during, but not beyond, the sixth (6th) hour of a shift.
+Meal periods shall be at the job site or in close proximity (no more than two (2) miles away from the job site); however, the supervisor can grant exceptions to this rule concerning length of time and proximity to the worksite.